Custody Court Crisis finally exposed.

 Why is this article so important?

 Professor Garland Waller wrote a prophetic chapter in the first volume of Domestic Violence, Abuse and Child Custody that I co-edited with Dr. Mo Therese Hannah.
-The chapter explained the various factors including fear of lawsuits, lack of resources and difficulty in putting these kind of stories together that discouraged the media from exposing the scandal.
+The chapter explained the various factors including fear of lawsuits, lack of resources, and difficulty in putting this kind of story together that discouraged the media from exposing the scandal.
 Garland discussed the “Tipping Point” and predicted when enough people became aware of the scandal it could no longer be hidden and would have to be corrected.
 This story will either take us to the tipping point or bring us very close.

 The Boston Globe reporters produced a powerful story.
 I believe it will encourage other journalists to cover an important topic they had previously avoided.
 The story should also encourage court and child protective administrators to consider needed reforms.
 They have been very defensive and routinely blame victims, but they will want to avoid further stories that would make them look bad and harm their careers.
 Legislators will want to show they are doing something to protect children.
 This should come in the form of more resources to improve the system and reforms that I hope will include the Safe Child Act.